TomaKunifuji/Japanese-Hard-to-Read-Place-Names-Quiz-game/README.md

+#  It is still incomplete

-A fun and challenging quiz game where players guess the correct readings of difficult Japanese place names!
+A fun and challenging quiz game where players guess the correct readings of difficult Japanese place names.

 ##　Features: